webaverse/docs/docs/market/trade-guide.md

 > ![](/img/trade-1.PNG)

 ## 2. `.trade` + @user and `.addnft` + trade id + nft id
-Optionally, you can use `.addft` + trade id + amount of Grease to add to trade.
+Optionally, you can use `.addft` + trade id + amount of FLUX to add to trade.
 > ![](/img/trade-2.PNG)

 ## 3. Optionally, the second person can `.addnft` + trade id + nft id